arpandey1405/Project001/README.md

     ```
     Navigate to the `notebooks/` directory and open the relevant notebooks.

-## Contributing

-We welcome contributions to this project!
-Please see our `CONTRIBUTING.md` (to be created) for guidelines on how to submit pull requests, report issues, and generally contribute.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any questions or inquiries, please contact:

-* [Your Name/Team Name] - [Your Email Address]
-* [Link to your personal/team website/LinkedIn (optional)]

----

 **Disclaimer:** This project is a conceptual framework for predictive maintenance in a military context.
 Actual implementation would require access to sensitive data, collaboration with military experts, and adherence to strict security protocols and regulations.